 Everybody running a business wants a business plan to help focus strategy, manage milestones, manage metrics, assign and track responsibilities and performance, and manage money using projections for sales, costs, expenses, and cash.

 It probably lives on your computer until you have to share it with somebody outside the team.
 The plan is what’s supposed to happen and why, and how much, and when.
 That document you dread doing is output, not the plan.
 And the pitch deck, summary memo, and elevator speech, for that matter, are also output from the plan, but not the plan.

 But notice I wrote “wants” not “needs” in my first sentence above.
 Let’s move from there to the formal business plan document, which is something some businesses will sometimes need.
 The plan is always.
 The document is on occasion, as required.
 The document is a snapshot of the plan as it existed on a certain date.
 It also contains specific business plan elements, and is dressed up and made presentable for the occasion.
 It’s a bit like dressing a teenager for the class prom.

-If you are approaching a banker for a loan for a startup business, your loan officer may suggest a Small Business Administration (SBA) loan, which will require a business plan.
+If you are approaching a banker for a loan for a startup business, your loan officer may suggest a Small Business Administration (SBA) loan, which will require specific business plan sections.
 If you have an existing business and are approaching a bank for capital to expand the business, they often will not require a business plan, but they may look more favorably on your application if you have one.